published in April 2017

 , Paula Bonnell burrows inside familiar tales from myth, legend, and popular culture, reimagining them to reveal insights that often amuse and always surprise.
 As well as her originality, I admire Bonnell's subtlety. . . .
 These are poems worth pondering."

-will be published in early spring 2017.
-Its poems give new takes on stories from ancient myth, folk and fairy tales, even 20th-century news.
-Heroes and villains, bit-part players and protagonists, female and male, human and animal, bystanders, witnesses, and perpetrators each offer their perspective on what's going on in stories you'll recognize.
+These poems offer heroes and villains, bit-part players and protagonists, female and male, human and animal, bystanders, witnesses, and perpetrators each giving their own perspective on what's goes on in stories you'll recognize.